mainmatter/mainmatter.com/src/posts/2023-01-17-using-rust-crates-in-elixir.md

 rustler::init!("Elixir.RustlerPdf", [read_config, create_pdf]);
 ```

-At the end of the file change the `rustler::init!` macro to the above: this
+At the end of the file change the `rustler::init!` macro to the above: this lets
-let’s the Rustler know to bind `read_config` function to `Elixir.RustlerPdf`
+Rustler know to bind `read_config` function to `Elixir.RustlerPdf` module.
-module.

 ## The Elixir part

 Once the Rust crate exports the functions, we need to let the Elixir side know
-what functions are expected to be bound with the module.
+what functions are expected to be bound to the module.
 Note that knowing the
 functions arity is important here, otherwise you’ll get errors saying that a
 function couldn’t be loaded.